haddocking/haddocking.github.io/education/molmod_online/modelling.md

 protein, gene, and organism names for this particular entry, as well as its unique UniProt accession code.
 On the left, below the header, there is a sidebar listing the several sections of the page.
-You can use these to navigate directly to the **Structure** section to verify if there are already published experimental structures for mouse MDM2.
+You can use these to navigate directly to the **Structure** section to verify if there are already published experimental structures for mouse MDM2 (not a predicted model by AlphaFold2 !).
 Fortunately, there aren't any _yet_; otherwise this tutorial would end here.

 Similarly as man, no protein is an island, entire of itself, every protein is a piece of the cell, a part of the main.
 Thus if we imagine the cytoplasm as a thick molecular soup, proteins are constantly in contact, interacting and exchanging information.
 Currently, predicting the entire cell interactome is close to impossible, however UniProt offers us a possibility to see experimentally confirmed interaction partners of proteins.